melodyyangaws/sql-based-etl/README.md

 4. Execute each block and observe the result.

 NOTE: the variable `${ETL_CONF_DATALAKE_LOC}` is set to a code bucket or an existing DataLake S3 bucket specified at the deployment.
-An IAM role attached to the JupyterHub is controling the data access to the S3 bucket.
-If you want to connect to a different bucket that wansn't specified at the deployment, you will get an access deny error.
+An IAM role attached to the JupyterHub is controlling the data access to the S3 bucket.
+If you want to connect to a different bucket that wasn't specified at the deployment, you will get an access deny error.
 In this case, simply add the bucket ARN to the IAM role 'SparkOnEKS-EksClusterjhubServiceAcctRole'.

 5. Now let's take a look at the output table in [Athena](https://console.aws.amazon.com/athena/), to check if the table is populated correctly.

 ```
-SELECT * FROM default.deltalake_contact WHERE id=12
+SELECT * FROM default.deltalake_contact_jhub WHERE id=12
 ```

 ## Submit a native Spark job with Spot instance